Georgetown Law

 Answers to the most commonly asked questions about ILL.

-N.B.: Many libraries still have limited or restricted services as they continue to address issues related to COVID-19.
-The suggestions below apply to pre-pandemic circumstances only.
-Therefore, please research the most current access policy and restrictions of any library prior to visiting.
+N.B.: Libraries may still have limited or restricted access and services.
+Please research the most current access policy and restrictions of any library prior to visiting.

-Though ILL Borrowing can try to accommodate more urgent requests, the office is not staffed 24/7 at this or other ILL libraries.
-Though Consortium Loan Service (CLS) at some of the Washington Research Library Consortium academic libraries may operate throughout the week, it cannot accommodate any rush service.
+The Law Library's ILL service can try to accommodate more urgent requests, however, this ILL office is not staffed 24/7.
+Neither are ILL offices at other libraries.
+Though the local academic loan service, facilitated by the nearby Washington Research Library Consortium (WRLC) member libraries, may operate throughout the week, it cannot accommodate rush service.

 Here are tips for the occasions where you need something urgently, especially after business hours and over the weekends.